+Mines Act Permit M-246 requires the submission of an Annual Reclamation Report by 31 March annually.
+The report will detail waste management activities on the mine site.
 Data will be entered in a standardized format and program that will allow for comparison between years.
 Monitoring data will be stored for the life of mine.
-Vegetation monitoring results and management activities will be reported in the Annual Reclamation Report submitted to the Ministry of Energy, Mines and Low Carbon Innovation.
-Results and monitoring activities will be reported until further monitoring and management is not required, as determined by the EM.
+The EMLI guide to the preparation of Annual Reclamation Reports lists the types of information required to be summarized for specific monitoring programs and submitted to the Ministry of Energy, Mines and Low Carbon Innovation.
+Results and monitoring activities will be reported throughout mine life and during post-closure, until further monitoring and management is not required, as determined by the EMLI and ENV.

-The Annual Reclamation Report will be submitted to EMLI and provided to Aboriginal Groups on or before March 31 each year.
-Additionally, the VMP will be reviewed annually and any updates to the Plan will be proposed in the Annual Reclamation Report.
+The Annual Reclamation Report will be submitted to EMLI and provided to Indigenous nations on or before March 31 each year.
+Additionally, the Waste Management Plan will be reviewed annually by a in accordance with EMA Permit 110650 that requires the first annual review in 2023, and any updates to the Plan will be proposed in the Annual Reclamation Report.